top of page

 Eligibility: Students must be rising high school freshmen, sophomores, juniors, or seniors during the academic year before the summer program and have good academic standing, with at least a 2.0 GPA.

 Application Deadline: The final deadline for the applications is typically in May.
-Summer 2025 applications will open in late Fall.

-Dates: June 16–June 28, 2024
+Dates: June 16–June 28

 Cost: $5,775 (Price includes tuition, housing, and meals).
 Commuter Student tuition is $4,025.

-As a student in the Entrepreneurship Academy, you'll spend your day immersed in a blend of classroom lectures, field trips, hands-on activities, and group discussions.
-This two-week program takes an in-depth look at choosing a start-up, prototype testing, market research, social innovation, global business, and the operations of running your own business.
-You will have opportunities to hear from and interact with experienced entrepreneurs across different industries to learn about what it takes to become successful in any career path.
+As a student in the Entrepreneurship Academy, you'll spend your day on classroom lectures, field trips, activities, and group discussions.
+This program explores choosing a start-up, prototype testing, market research, social innovation, global business, and the operations of running your own business.
+You will have opportunities to interact with entrepreneurs across different industries to learn what it takes to become successful in this field.
+You will learn the basics of design thinking and brainstorming, mold your ideas into promising business plans, and participate in a final pitch competition.

 Location: Stephen M. Ross School of Business, University of Michigan, MI